goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 This [video](https://www.youtube.com/watch?v=qJeaCHQ1k2w&t=1s) helped me immensely while writing this part.

-Unfortunately for the both of us, This part too is very maths heavy.
-So again I will leave the intuition and derivation for the [maths section](#maths-of-vae) of the blog and just talk about the idea, show the equations and write out the code.
+Unfortunately for the both of us, this part too is very maths heavy.
+So again I will leave the derivation for the [maths section](#maths-of-vae) of the blog and just talk about the idea and show the equation.

 ![Image of VAE](/assets/blog_assets/demystifying_diffusion_models/13.webp)
 The above image is actually what happens inside of an Variational Auto-Encoder but if you are anything like me.
 It probably doesn't make any sense.